Daniel Garcia (wrestler)

 Daniel Garcia (born September 17, 1998) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of the Death Riders and a former AEW TNT Champion.
-He also makes appearances in AEW's sister promotion Ring of Honor (ROH), where he is a former ROH Pure Champion.
+He also makes appearances in AEW's sister promotion Ring of Honor (ROH), where he is a former ROH Pure Champion, and for partner promotion Consejo Mundial de Lucha Libre (CMLL).